Panionios F.C.: Constantinos Tsakiris period

 In 2004, shipowner Constantinos Tsakiris was elected president of the "amateur sports" Panionios GSS.
 Panionios won the women's Basketball Championship in 2006, the club's first in a team sport, and the women's volleyball team advanced to the first division.
 In 2006, Tsakiris acquired 85% of Neos Panionios FC stock and started restructuring the team from scratch.
-He changed the name of the club back to the original Panionios GSS FC and hired German coach Ewald Lienen who, during his first year created a team that made it to the top 5 of the Greek Super League and on to the UEFA Cup.
+He changed the name of the club back to the original Panionios GSS FC and hired German coach Ewald Lienen who, during his first year created a team that made it to the top 5 of the Alpha Ethniki and on to the UEFA Cup.
 Tsakiris has also unveiled an ambitious plan to have the aging football ground and athletics track demolished, and build a modern multi-sport arena in its place.
 Apart from a 12,000 capacity football stadium, the proposed complex would include facilities for basketball, volleyball, aquatic sports, track & field, boxing, gymnastics, wrestling and more.

 On the summer transfer window of 2008, the club signed Uruguay national team members Álvaro Recoba and Fabián Estoyanoff, but shortly after Lienen resigned by mutual consent on 11 November 2008, reason being disagreement with the Panionios' board.

 On 12 November 2008 Greek coach Takis Lemonis was hired and resigned on 3 December 2008 after the refuse of Panionios' board to accept Lemonis' request to dismiss three members of Panionio's coaching and management staff.

 Assistant coach Joti Stamatopoulos lead the club until the end of the season.
 He was replaced by Belgian manager Emilio Ferrera.

 Under the Tsakiris presidency, the club built its own training facility just outside Athens in the region of Koropi.
 The training ground is operating since 2008 but was fully completed in 2009.